Finite Size Spectrum of SU(N) Principal Chiral Field from Discrete Hirota Dynamics: Wronskian solution for Hirota equation equivalent to Y-system

-For the principal chiral field, \(T_{a,s}\) is defined for \(a=0,1,\ldots,N\), while \(Y_{a,s}\) is defined for \(a=1,2,\ldots,N-1\).
-We can solve the Hirota finite difference equation \eqref{eq:Hirota} (and the corresponding Y-system) with the appropriate boundary conditions using its integrability.
-Any solution of (\ref{eq:Hirota}) is gauge equivalent to a solution where \(T_{0,s}(\th)=T_{0,0}(\th-s\id)\) and \(T_{N,s}(\th)=T_{N,0}(\th+s\id)\).
-The most general solution can thus be expressed \cite{Krichever:1996qd} as an \(N\times N\) determinant, in terms of \(2 N\) unknown functions \(q_j\) and \(\overline{q_j}\)~\footnote{The general solution doesn't assume that \(q\)'s and \(\overline{q}\)'s are complex-conjugated.
-Nonetheless, our numerics has shown that at least for the states in the \(U(1)\) sector, it is sufficient to restrict ourselves to the solutions where \(q\)'s and \(\overline{q}\)'s are complex conjugated. }:
+The most general solution under this gauge constraint can be expressed \cite{Krichever:1996qd} as an \(N\times N\) determinant, in terms of \(2 N\) unknown functions \(q_j\) and \(\overline{q_j}\)~\footnote{The general solution doesn't assume that \(q\)'s and \(\overline{q}\)'s are complex-conjugated.
+Nonetheless, our numerics has shown that at least for the states in the \(U(1)\) sector, it is sufficient to restrict ourselves to the solutions where \(q\)'s and \(\overline{q}\)'s are complex conjugated.}\(^{,}\)\footnote{The present q-functions \(q_i\) are related to the functions \(Q_{i}\) in the Hasse diagram notation of \cite{Tsuboi:2009ud}.}:

 At this point, \(q_j\) is not necessarily the complex-conjugate of \(\overline{q_j}\) and the gauge freedom reduces to two independent functions \(g\) and \(\overline g\)